Death of a Father: Leader of the Band

 Dad soon turned to helping others he met in various places.
 In these newer efforts, it seemed to me that he tried to teach them how to help themselves.
 But, his help turned to a new form, allowing folks to use his car to get from place to place, providing them food and shelter, and in general doing what he could to help them resolve their conflicts with local law enforcement.
 He was always trying to help others.

 Helping people sometimes comes with a cost.
 Through his life, his wife had been a strong financial influence, always saving up dollars for those later years.
 She died without spending those saved dollars, and they passed on to her husband and daughters.

-The amounts were substantial enough so that they could impact lives for the positive, when they were well invested.
+The amounts were substantial enough so that they could impact their lives for the positive, when they were well invested.
 In my Dads case though, those were the hard-earned dollars that had been saved all those years for use in his golden years.
 They were used as intended.

 Sometimes when you get caught up in helping others, you forget to take care of yourself.

 Dad fell in June 2015.
 For a short time, he was not able to help others as much as he normally would.
 He recovered slowly, and eventually began to try to help other again.